okryvyts/lifetimes-book/src/intro_to_variance.md

 As a general rule:
 - All const contexts are covariant
 - All mutable/interiory mutable contexts are invariant
-- Function arguments are contravariant
+- Function pointer arguments are contravariant

 Type          | 'a            | T         | U
 --------------|---------------|-----------|----------